 Mrs. Gibbs-Wilborn was thrilled to return in July 2018 as Beauvoir’s Head of School.
 Cindi is a very familiar face on the Close, having begun her independent school career as an administrator at Beauvoir.
 Over the course of her twelve-year tenure at Beauvoir, she served as the division director for first through third grade and interim head of school during the head of school’s five-month sabbatical in 2007; led auxiliary and special programs; and founded and directed the Beauvoir Center for Teaching and Learning, which provided seminars, courses, workshops, speaker series, faculty-in-residence programs, and other professional growth opportunities for educators, parents, caregivers, and students from around the country.

-Mrs. Gibbs-Wilborn currently serves as head of school at Hanahau’oli, a JK-6 school in Honolulu, Hawaii.
-In this position, she has been responsible for developing and advancing the vision for the school in close collaboration with the Board of Trustees.
-She also led faculty in reviewing and revising curriculum to ensure continuity, alignment, and meaningful and memorable learning experiences; developed a customized, continuum-based process for student progress reports; and built a faculty evaluation process with clear standards that is rooted in growth and flexibility.
-Other accomplishments have included the renovation of an outdoor learning and play space; the completion of the school’s reaccreditation; and increasing the school’s annual fund.
+Prior to coming to Beauvoir, Mrs. Gibbs-Wilborn spent five years as head of school at Hanahau’oli School, a JK-6 school of over 200 students in Honolulu, Hawaii.
+In that capacity, she was responsible for developing and advancing the vision of the school, working in close collaboration with its board of trustees.
+During her tenure, she led faculty in reviewing and revising curriculum to ensure continuity, alignment, and meaningful and memorable learning experiences; developed a customized, continuum-based process for student progress reports; and built a faculty evaluation process that was rooted in growth and flexibility, while adhering to clear standards.
+Other accomplishments included the renovation of an outdoor learning and play space; completion of the school’s reaccreditation; and a significant increase in the school’s annual fund.